adrianspeyer/CollectingCanadianStamps/index.md

 ## So you just inherited some stamps, now what?

 We are a group of friendly philatelists here to share our love and interest in stamps.
 This is not a group for trading and selling.
+Nor is this a group to ask for price checks or how to sell you stamps.
 Nonetheless, the question of what to do when you inherit a bunch of stamps or a stamp collection has come up enough to make this a document worth creating.

 So what can you do when you suddenly find yourself with a stamp collection?